BurntSushi/nakala/doc/PLAN.md

    number, we simply write the same number twice.
 If we ended up with a partial write, then the first and second numbers won't be equivalent and the error checking will fail.
 (This technique is used in ID generation.)
-2. In other cases, were use a CRC32 checksum.
+2. In other cases, we use a CRC32 checksum.
 This is principally used in the transaction log.

-Namely, the transaction log is a sequence of length-prefixed transactions.
+Namely, the transaction log is a sequence of length-prefixed transactions, where each transaction contains one or more entries.
 The data in each doesn't matter too much for our purposes, but the end of each transaction includes a checksum for the preceding bytes of that transaction.
 Thus, if a transaction is only partially written, it will be possible to detect this via a checksum failure.

 It's worth noting that there are many places where checksums _aren't_ used, or rather, where they are not necessary for durability.
 For example, while each